Hollywood Sign: In popular culture

 In films and television shows, the Hollywood Sign is often used as an establishing shot for Los Angeles and Hollywood.
 The sign is also shown getting damaged or destroyed from the events of a particular scene; period pieces may show just the "LAND" portion of the original sign being destroyed.
 It is an example of national landmarks being destroyed, a common feature seen in many disaster movies to increase the drama and tension.
 It is frequently a shorthand device to indicate the destruction of all of Los Angeles or the state of California.
-The sign has been depicted getting destroyed in the movies Earthquake (1974), Superman The Movie (1978), Independence Day (1996), The Day After Tomorrow (2004), 10.5 (2004), Terminator Salvation (2009), Sharknado (2013), San Andreas (2015), Despicable Me 3 (2017), and numerous other films.
+The sign has been depicted getting destroyed in the movies Earthquake (1974), Superman (1978), The Rocketeer (1991), Demolition Man (1993), Independence Day (1996), The Day After Tomorrow (2004), 10.5 (2004), Terminator Salvation (2009), Sharknado (2013), San Andreas (2015), Despicable Me 3 (2017) and numerous other films.

+The sign is depicted in the Netflix animated television show BoJack Horseman.
+During the middle of season 1, the "D" in the Hollywood sign is stolen.
+No attempt is made to replace it, and the neighborhood is referred to as "Hollywoo" for the remainder of the show, until its finale when it is accidentally renamed to "Hollywoob".

+The December 2013 issue of National Geographic features Steve Winter's photograph of P-22 in front of the Hollywood Sign.

+The Hollywood Sign Trust

+The Hollywood Sign Trust is a nonprofit 501(c)(3) organization established in 1978 with the mission of preserving, maintaining, and protecting the Hollywood Sign, one of California’s most recognized cultural landmarks.
+The Trust is tasked with physical maintenance, repairs, refurbishment, and capital improvements of the Sign, in addition to securing it and educating the public about its historical and cultural importance.